horiaradu1/GSyncTrayToggle/README.md

 - Adds a tray icon that shows your current G-SYNC mode.
 - Lets you change G-SYNC mode from the tray menu, with NVIDIA's NVAPI.
+- Icons are dynamically updated based on your current G-SYNC state.

 ---